dev-tch/alx-system_engineering-devops/0x09-web_infrastructure_design/0-simple_web_stack.md

 - Web browsers and servers communicate using TCP/IP.
 - Hypertext Transfer Protocol (HTTP)  is the standard application protocol on top of TCP/IP supporting web browser requests and server responses

+### issues are with this infrastructure

+1. Single Point of Failure (SPOF):

+one malfunction or fault on server  causes the whole system to stop working

+2. Downtime when maintenance needed

+When performing maintenance tasks, such as deploying new code that requires restarting the web server there will be downtime

+3. Limited Scalability

+it can not handle increased customer demand and larger workloads